jckleiner/config/setup/macos-ansible/README.md

  * Will sleep 2 sec solve the dock problem?
  * install fonts
- * yabai does not work for macos 10
+ * how to install yabai with --HEAD?
  * trash-cli with `npm install --global trash-cli`
  * fix theme git errors
  * Vagrant?
  * Parallels?
- * JDK for arm
  * All commands are executed with `become` (see inventory)?
  * remove `.DS_Store`???
  * Add `System Preferences` to Dock